fraterrisus/walkthroughs/phantasie-1/index.md

 As you adventure, you'll collect XP, gold, and items that will go into a party "pool".
 When you enter a town you'll be prompted to divide that pool up into shares.
 You don't have to divide it equally; pick a number of shares from 1–3 for each party member, and the game will figure out the total number of shares and divide the treasure equally.
 Inventory and Equipment works a bit differently; see [Managing Inventory](#managing-inventory) elsewhere.

-The bank won't hold more than $65,535 (a 16-bit integer) per party member.
+The bank won't hold more than $65,535 (a 16-bit integer) per party member, nor can the shared pool have more than that.

 ## Creating Characters